shipyardapp/Shipyard-Documentation/docs/how-tos/vessels/build-vessel-code.md

 All of the information on this tab is required.

 1. Provide the code for your solution, using any of the [available methods](../../reference/code/code-overview.md).
-2. Provide the [command](../../reference/code/command.md) details necessary for your code to run properly.
+2. Provide the File to Run necessary for your code to run properly.
 3. Click **Next Step** once you're done.

 ### Step 3 - Define Requirements